leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

 syntax imp_bexp "&&" imp_bexp : imp_bexp
 ```

-We first create a helper to function
+We first create a helper function
 to convert Booleans into `Expr`s.

 ```lean